jocamav/jocamav.github.io/_posts/2020-01-08-working-with-pdf-java.markdown

     }
 {% endhighlight %}

-The `List` object requires some `ListItem` objects to be added.
-Also we can configure some parameters as the indent, symbol or font.
+The `List` must be populated with some `ListItem` which contain the content of each item of the list.
+We can configure some parameters as the indent, symbol or font if needed.
-For example we can use Times Roman font creating a instance of `PdfFont` class using the `PdfFontFactory` factory class.
+For this example we'll use Times Roman font.
+To set the font we need to create an instance of `PdfFont` class using the `PdfFontFactory` factory class.

-> `FontConstants` class is deprecated, we should use `StandardFonts` instead.
+> `FontConstants` class is deprecated.
+We should use `StandardFonts` instead.

+The example above should generate a PDF file as follows.

 ![Screenshot 02](/assets/20200108itext/screenshot02.jpg)

 # Adding a simple Table

-To add a Table to our document we need to use the `Table` object.
+We can add tables to our document as well.
+To add a simple table to our document we need to create an instance of `com.itextpdf.layout.element.Table` object.

 {% highlight java %}
     @Test